mozaik-association/mozaik/docs/2Distribution-list-module.md

  <figcaption>Exporting of the distribution list</figcaption>
 </figure>

-??? tip
+??? question "How to use this functionality ?"

-    You can access to this fonctionality by clikcing on the "mass action" button in a distribution list form below the "edit" button
+    You can access to this functionality by clikcing on the "mass action" button in a distribution list form below the "edit" button